beuthbot/database/README.md

 ## Feature

 The database stores data related to users.
+Currently the database can store a list of different messenger identifications and given details about the user, that will enhance the result of the messages.

 ...